SEMTL/semtl.github.io/_posts/2025-06-19-Polytechnique.md

 date:       2025-05-15
 ---

 A meeting of the SEMTL community will be held on **Thursday, June 19th, 2025, starting at 09:00**.
-It will take place at **Polytechnique Montréal**, **room M-1510** in the Pavilions Lassonde.
+It will take place at **Polytechnique Montréal**, **room A-416** in the Pavilion Principale (see map below).
 Coffee and pastries will be available during the meeting.

 This edition of SEMTL takes place during the third day of the [Software Engineering for Machine Learning Applications (SEMLA) symposium](https://semla.polymtl.ca/).